The Divergence Borel-Cantelli Lemma revisited: Introduction

 In other words, $\mu_A$ is the re-normalised $\mu$-measure restricted to $A$.
 Then it is easily seen that on replacing $\mu $ by $\mu_A$, the divergence condition \eqref{elite} and the overlap condition \eqref{vbx1xslvA} with $f(x)=cx$ coincide with those of Lemma~DBC.
 For obvious reasons, the independence condition \eqref{vbx1xslvA} with $f(x)=cx$ is often refereed to as \emph{local quasi-independence on average}. \end{rem}

-Theorem~\ref{iffballs} will follow from a more general statement that provides another three necessary and sufficient conditions for full measure.
-To be more precise, Theorem~\ref{iffballs} is the equivalence between (A) and (E) within the statement with $C=\kappa^{-2}$.
+Theorem~\ref{iffballs} will follow from a more general statement that provides three more necessary and sufficient conditions for full measure.
+To be more precise, Theorem~\ref{iffballs} is the equivalence between (A) and (E) within the following statement with $C=\kappa^{-2}$.

+Throughout, we use the standard notation $\bigcup\limits^\circ$ to denote that the union of sets under consideration is disjoint.

 \begin{proposition} Let $(\Omega, \cA, \mu, d) $ be a metric measure space equipped with a doubling Borel probability measure $\mu$.
 Let $\{B_i\}_{i\in\N}$ be a sequence of balls in $\Omega$ with $\diam(B_i)\to 0$ as $i\to\infty$ and such that \eqref{vb8} holds.
 Let $E_{\infty}:=\limsup_{i \to \infty} B_i \, $.
 Then, the following statements are equivalent: